| Index of SectionsDirectory

 » read full article in pdf

-Garland Films Presents: “Reuben Shaw—Duet Concertina Player”
+Garland Films Presents: “Reuben Shaw—Duet Concertina Player”by Barry Callaghan

 On 7 February 1987, Barry Callaghan of Garland Films with fieldworker Graham Coyne